zhizhul/6tree/README.md

 By the way, the problem background can be comprehended as, in a high-dimensional vector space, valuable vectors are sparsely distributed based on unknown features, and some valuable vectors have been known.
 Then, how to determine a scale-limited vector set whose vectors are more probable to be valuable?
 For this purpose, I design the space tree search algorithm and it's suitable.
 I haven't found other application scenarios for this algorithm yet.
 Maybe it can be used elsewhere.

 There are four functions in the code, and they are introduced below.
 Besides, the Internet-wide search capability is implemented in *scanner_interface.cpp/hpp*.
-In default, the code uses the system call of  [ZMapv6](https://github.com/tumi8/zmap) to implement it.
+In default, the code uses the call of  [ZMapv6](https://github.com/tumi8/zmap) to implement it.
 So if you want to use the 4th function (-R) to perform an Internet-wide search, you need first install ZMapv6.
 You can also reimplement the interface by using other scanners or methods.

 Environment & Compilation
 -------------------------